 Visible Fault Features along the San Andreas Rift Zone in Southern California

 The San Andreas Fault Zone is a major structural and physiographic feature in California.
 Many features of the movement can be seen either on a geologic map or out in the field.
-In this page, I will show many of these features that are visible along the segment of the San Andreas Fault from the Carrizo Plain to the Cajon Pass area.
+In this page, I will show many of these features that are visible along the segment of the San Andreas Fault from Parkfield to the Salton Sea.

 A sag pond is an area between two parallel fault zones that has dropped, or sagged, down creating a depression that can fill with water.
 Other examples of “sag ponds” : San Andreas Lake (the fault’s namesake) near San Francisco, Lost Lake in the Cajon Pass, and Jackson Lake near Big Pines.